-We earlier talked about Role of User Stories in Agile and How to create a good one.
-Did you know that tasks within each user story have a whole lifecycle which can be highly significant for your product owner (customer) and your team to see status as well as quality of the development?
+We earlier talked about the Role of User Stories in Agile and How to create a good one.
+Did you know that tasks within each user story have a whole lifecycle which can be highly significant for your product owner (customer) and your team to see the status as well as quality of the development?

 This must be established, by now, that user stories play a vital role in ensuring customer’s active involvement throughout the development.
-In the current post, we would bring out what all should a lifecycle of user stories entail and why focusing on it is important for effectively implementing Agile.
+In the current post, we would bring out what all should a lifecycle of user stories entails and why focusing on it is important for effectively implementing Agile.

 In Agile, every Sprint backlog includes a list of user stories as well as the flaws that your team has committed during a particular sprint.
-The lifecycle of a user story proves very significant in checking the status of the development, quality and velocity.
+The lifecycle of a user story proves very significant in checking the status of the development, quality, and velocity.

 Using task boards, the product owner (or customer) can check the velocity and also measure whether the development deadlines are being fulfilled.

 Building product ‘A’ using the traditional waterfall process, the product owner does not know the probability of the product’s success unless the product is close to its completion.
-After spending several months over the development, the Team and Product Owner face disappointment learning that the product developed did not match the original business needs.
+After spending several months over the development, the Team and Product Owner face disappointment learning that the product development did not match the original business needs.
 Here, reverting to the planning stage is a highly taxing situation for both parties.

 However, while building the same product ‘A’ using Agile, the Product Owner could leverage the daily scrum board to simultaneously monitor the probability of achieving the product’s success.
-Here, the lifecyle of user stories enhance the monitoring by allowing visibility of Team’s activities to the product owner.
+Here, the lifecyle of user stories enhances the monitoring by allowing visibility of Team’s activities to the product owner.

 Let’s take you through a quick tour of what all a task’s lifecycle in user stories should include.

 To Do: Ready list by the Product owner which is also Approved By Client